 5. Khoudenjal (Spiced Herbal Tea)

-Not all Moroccan drinks are about fruit or sweetness — sometimes they’re about spice.
-Khoudenjal is a traditional herbal tea made with cinnamon, ginger, cloves, cardamom, and other warming spices.
-It’s served hot, and while you might not expect to drink something steaming in Marrakech heat, locals swear by it.
+Not all Moroccan drinks are about fruit or sweetness.
+Some are about warmth, spice, and balance.
+Khoudenjal is a traditional herbal tea made with a blend of cinnamon, ginger, cloves, cardamom, and other aromatic spices, often simmered slowly to let the flavors fully develop.

 Parting Note